This topic describes the terms that are used in ApsaraDB RDS.

 For more information, see Configure TDE for an ApsaraDB RDS for MySQL instance.

 Transactions per minute (TPM) indicate the number of transactions that are run on an RDS instance per minute.

 Transactions per second (TPS) indicate the number of transactions that are committed on an RDS instance per second.

 A virtual private cloud (VPC) is an isolated network that provides higher security and higher performance than the classic network.

 For more information, see What is a VPC?

-Zones are the physical locations that are provided with independent power supplies and networks in a region.
-Zones in the same region provide the same services.
+Zones are the physical locations that are provided with independent power supply and networks in a region.
+Zones in the same region do not have substantive differences.